-Name: Inez Bowie, CPA, Senior Manager
+Name: Inez Bowie, CPA, CSEP

-Posts by Inez Bowie, CPA, Senior Manager:
+Posts by Inez Bowie, CPA, CSEP:

 Just when you think your estate plan is complete, is it really?
 Your will gives your personal property to your daughter, Suzie.
 Great, Suzie gets your laptop and your smartphone.
 But what happens to your online accounts, emails, Facebook account, iTunes account, that special digital crown won in an online game, and digital pictures stored in the “cloud”?
 Does Suzie know where to find your usernames or passwords?
 Even if she does, does she have a right to access the accounts?
 Read the rest of this entry “

 If you deal with trusts, you may soon feel the effects of new higher tax rates and the Medicare surtax.
 Unfortunately, the fiscal cliff deal was not kind to trusts, trustees or trust beneficiaries.
 For 2013, a trust will pay income tax at the highest individual tax rate of 39.6 percent when taxable income is more than $11,950.
 An individual would not pay at this highest tax rate until taxable income exceeds $400,000.
 In addition, the new 3.8 percent Medicare surtax on net investment income applies to trusts if taxable income exceeds $11,950.
 Read the rest of this entry “

 Recently, Ohio eliminated the Ohio estate tax.
 The estates of individuals who die after January 1, 2013 will not be subject to the Ohio estate tax.
 Read the rest of this entry “